blinkbitcoin/blink/docs/bmad/architecture-decision.md

 7. Coordinate with mobile team for DeepLinkScreen values

 **External Dependencies:**
-- Card KYC status query in blink-card admin GraphQL (needs to be added)
+- `GetApplicationStatus` gRPC RPC in blink-card (needs to be added)
 - New DeepLinkScreen enum values in mobile app

 ### Template Architecture